 Feeding directions: Hemp oil is typically fed at one ounce twice daily.
 High Performance horses; or those recovering from illness or inflammatory conditions, may require 2-3 ounces twice daily.

-Shelf Life: 24 months from the Manufacturer Date, if stored properly (cool, out of direct sunlight).
+Shelf Life: Best 18 months from production date but may be kept up to 2 years or more with ideal storage (cool, out of direct sunlight).
 Refrigeration after opening is recommended.

 Click here for a recent study on hemp products from the University of Edinburgh